 Storing Farmer’s Cheese Coffee Cake

-You sure can!
-Cheesecakes of all kinds are the perfect candidates for freezing.
-Allow your cake to completely cool after baking, wrap it tightly in plastic wrap, pop it into a freezer safe plastic bag and place in the freezer.
-When stored properly, your cake will last up to 3 months.
+Cheesecakes of all kinds are perfect for freezing.
+In fact, you’ll often find them in the freezer section of the grocery store.
+Allow your cake to completely cool after baking.
+Wrap it tightly in plastic wrap.
+Then, wrap it in aluminum foil.
+Place the cake in the freezer.
+It will stay fresh for up to 2 months.

-When you’re ready to chow down, simply place the cake in the refrigerator the night before to thaw.
+Defrost frozen cheesecake by simply placing the cake in the refrigerator overnight.
 Eat a slice cold or pop it into the microwave for 45 seconds to warm it through.

 Serving Farmer’s Cheese Coffee Cake

-Serve your Farmer’s Cheese Coffeecake with a dollop of sour cream and a dusting of powdered sugar.
+Farmer’s cheese coffee cake is so mildly sweet that it can be eaten for breakfast or dessert.
+Serve it as-is or with a dollop of sour cream and a dusting of powdered sugar.
 You can also add some warmed jam for a touch of tartness.
-Here are a couple of wonderful, fruity options:
+Raspberry, apricot, and prune plum are great options.

 More Farmer’s Cheese Recipes to Try

-- Farmer’s Cheese Doughnuts – Ooey, gooey doughnuts chockfull of cheese-y goodness.
-YUM!
+- Farmer’s Cheese Doughnuts – Farmer’s cheese stuffed doughnuts

-- Sweet Cheese Cookies – These sweet and salty cookies are perfect dunked into a hot cup of coffee or tea.
+- Sweet Cheese Cookies – Sweet and salty cookies

 Share Some Love ❤️

 - Combine cream of wheat with sour cream.
-Set aside to let the mixture soak for about 30 minutes.
+Set aside and let the mixture soak for about 30 minutes.

-- Let it cool to a room temperature to have a nice cut or serve it while it's still warm.
+- Let cake cool to room temperature and refrigerate until cold, or serve warm.
+Enjoy!